-Donald Trump’s Least Favorite Editor is Retiring
+Vanity Fair Editor and Trump Antagonist Graydon Carter Is Stepping Down

 “He’s tweeted about me 42 times, all in the negative,” Carter told the Times.
 “So I blew up all the tweets and I framed them all.
 They’re all on a wall—this is the only wall Trump’s built—outside my office.”

-Carter, a socialite who hosts a famed Academy Awards party every year, also he has ideas for a future project.
+Carter, who hosts a famed Academy Awards party every year, says he has ideas for a future project.
 He added that he will suggest to parent company Condé Nast who could succeed him as the top editor at Vanity Fair.